OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

       }
   }
   ```
 2. Now that any additional views have been added to the new list, it's time to remove any default views which are not on the original list.
-Add the implemenation to **RemoveViews**:
+Add the implementation to **RemoveViews**:
   ```csharp
   private static void RemoveViews(ClientContext clientContext, List listToBeReplaced, List newList) {